isaacma4/pokeapi/README.md

 ## Usage
 Entering any amount of pokemon names or ids into the script will display the Pokemon with the best type advantage, or, in the case of a tie, a Pokemon with the best base stats.

+To see help menu, enter the command below:

+    python pokeapp.py -h

 ### Example Input #1
     python pokeapp.py charmander squirtle